 As a child, I took great interest in putting things together, building structures and figuring out how things worked.
 I was very akin to seeing shapes in everything and describing complex objects as made up of smaller, more recognizable components.
 But more importantly, I also tended to see or be sensitive to faces in objects and would instantly feel connections that made me very sympathetic and concerned for their well-being.
 As a result, I often saw plush toys or porcelain figures I had to have and ended up collecting hundreds of them over the years.
 I grew really attached to characters in stories and movies.
 I cried when I met Cinderella at Disney World because, I said, “they ruined your dress!”
 I saved flies and ants that I found in our house.
 I held little funerals for mice that my cats brought in.
 I couldn’t throw away so much as a piece of paper with a drawing of an animal on it without feeling guilty.
 I wouldn’t eat chocolate animals because I saw them as real animals and felt bad.
 I would even hold onto little pink erasers if they resembled an animal.
 The only way my parents ever got me to finish items of food was by telling me that if I didn’t eat the last bit, it would be lonely.
 Read more of this story →

-These are the thoughts of Eric Fisher, social design strategist, product architect, author of Facebook's Social Design Guidelines and potentially the most open/honest person you've ever met.
+These are the thoughts of Eric Fisher, a social design strategist, digital product architect, and potentially the most open/honest person you've ever met.

 This site chronicles my thoughts on design as it pertains to life and human existence, for I think it's in the psychology behind design that we can gain the greatest understanding of ourselves, each other and how we cope with our chaotic world.